praisetompane/app_who_etl/README.md

     - If you wouuld like to debug the prod image, change `dockerfile: Dockerfile.dev` to `dockerfile: Dockerfile` in [docker-compose.debug](docker-compose.debug.yml).

+- Connect to database:
+    - The database is accessible on `localhost` at the port and credentials specified in [env](.env).
 ## Testing
 - Run unit and integration tests
     ```shell